MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-automation.md

 #### Update from Git

 In this section we describe the steps involved in updating a workspace with the changes from Git.
-In this script update the workspace items with changes from Git, but we leave the Git repository unchanged.
+In this script we update the workspace items with changes from Git, but we leave the Git repository unchanged.

 [Update workspace from Git](https://github.com/microsoft/fabric-samples/blob/main/e2e-samples/GitIntegration-UpdateFromGit.ps1)

 1. Log into Azure and get authentication.
-1. Call the [Get Status](/rest/api/fabric/core/git/get-status) API to build the update from git request body.
+1. Call the [Get Status](/rest/api/fabric/core/git/get-status) API to build the update from Git request body.
 1. Call the [Update From Git](/rest/api/fabric/core/git/update-from-git) API to update the workspace with commits pushed to the connected branch.

 #### Connect and Sync